Saratii/marching_cubes/README.md

 This is a heavily optimized performance voxel engine.

-It has real time graphics rendering, real time mesh generation, and real time persistant data storage.
+It has real time graphics rendering, real time mesh generation, and real time persistent data storage.

 Please read the technical docs for more information.